• Skip to primary navigation

 • Toppings: I love butter melted over my spoon bread.
 The Farnsworth House always had apple butter on the table which I couldn’t resist spooning a dollop of on my spoon bread.

-You could also go with chopped chives and gravy if you’re serving beside a roast.
+You could also go with chopped chives and Velvety Smooth Gluten Free Gravy if you’re serving beside a roast.
 Have fun.
 It’s up to you.

 • Leftovers can be stored tightly covered in the fridge for up to 4 days.